HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 Command - Owner - Group - View - Change - Access <br>
 mkdir /home/pi/Cpp_AMS - pi - pi - Anyone - Only owner - Anyone <br>
 mkdir /home/pi/Python_AMS - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /var/meter_log - root - root - Anyone - Anyone - Anyone <br>
-mkdir /var/kaifalog - root - root - Anyone - Anyone - Anyone <br>
+mkdir /var/prices_log - root - root - Anyone - Anyone - Anyone <br>
 mkdir /var/www/html/data - pi - pi - Anyone - Only owner - Anyone <br>
 mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone
+The directory for a USB stick plugged into the RPi would typically be:
+/media/pi/ABCDEFGHI, so:
+mkdir /media/pi/ABCDEFGHI/kaifa - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /media/pi/ABCDEFGHI/prices - pi - pi - Anyone - Only owner - Anyone <br>

 Permissions and ownership shown above is like I have it on my RPi.
-Owner/group of /var/kaifalog is root. this is related to the fact that I run a cron job just after midnight, to copy completed logfiles to a USB stick.
-Not described in detail here, but the file with the name copyfiles in directory Cpp_AMS does the job.
+Security has not been a consideration so far.

 Now copy the files from github into the corresponding directories on RPi listed above.
+Edit a cronjob as your pi user, with crontab -e.

 Goto folder Cpp_AMS and compile the source code with: g++ -W readAMS64.cpp.
 Then start reading messages by typing: ./a.out